Abolish ICE: Reactions

-Trump has accused Democrats of advocating for the abolition of ICE, saying that if "you get rid of ICE, you're going to have a country that you're going to be afraid to walk out of your house".
-He predicted that Democrats would get "beaten so badly" in the 2018 midterm elections because of the issue (the Democrats gained control of the House, but the Republicans expanded their majority in the Senate in the elections).
-Then-Vice President Mike Pence visited ICE's headquarters in the wake of the controversy, calling ICE and Border Patrol agents "heroes".
+Trump has accused Democrats of advocating for the abolition of ICE, saying that if "you get rid of ICE, you're going to have a country that you're going to be afraid to walk out of your house."
+He predicted that Democrats would get "beaten so badly" in the 2018 midterm elections because of the issue (the Democrats gained control of the House, but Republicans expanded their majority in the Senate in the elections).
+Then-Vice President Mike Pence visited ICE's headquarters in the wake of the controversy, calling ICE and Border Patrol agents "heroes."

 Many Democratic politicians, such as Senator Amy Klobuchar of Minnesota and former Vice President Kamala Harris of California, believe that ICE should be reformed rather than abolished.
-Harris stated that Democrats should "critically re-examine ICE" and "think about starting from scratch" with American immigration policy, while Senator Bernie Sanders stated that Democrats should instead encourage Trump to work with them on "a national program which deals with this serious issue."
+Harris said that Democrats should "critically reexamine ICE" and "think about starting from scratch" with immigration policy, while Senator Bernie Sanders said that Democrats should instead encourage Trump to work with them on "a national program which deals with this serious issue."

-National polling by the Pew Research Center in July 2018 found that ICE was one of the least popular government agencies among Americans.
-The same poll found that public support of the agency was sharply partisan: 72% of Democrats hold an unfavorable view of the agency, while 72% of Republicans were found to have a "favorable opinion" of the agency.

-A June 2025 survey conducted by Pew reported that 54% of Americans disapprove of ICE's increased workplace raids.
-A July 2025 poll by Quinnipac University found that 57% of voters disapprove of how ICE was enforcing immigration laws; 64% disapproved of deporting people to third countries.
-NPR/PBS found that 54% adults thought ICE had "gone too far," while CNN found that 53% of Americans opposed the expanded funding for ICE provisions of the One Big Beautiful Bill Act.
+National polling by the Pew Research Center in July 2018 found that ICE was one of the least popular government agencies.
+The same poll found that public support of the agency was sharply partisan: 72% of Democrats held an unfavorable view of the agency while 72% of Republicans were found to have a "favorable opinion" of it.
+A June 2025 Pew survey reported that 54% of Americans disapproved of ICE's increased workplace raids.
+A July 2025 Quinnipac University poll found that 57% of voters disapproved of how ICE was enforcing immigration laws and 64% disapproved of deporting people to third countries.
+NPR/PBS found that 54% of adults thought ICE had "gone too far", while CNN found that 53% of Americans opposed the expanded funding for ICE provisions in the One Big Beautiful Bill Act.

-National polling by POLITICO/Morning Consult in July 2018 found that 25% of Americans favored abolishing ICE, while a majority supported keeping it.
-In August 2018, national polling by the Associated Press-NORC Center for Public Affairs Research found that 37% of Americans hold an unfavorable opinion of ICE.
-The same poll found that 24% of Americans support abolishing ICE.

-Commentators have noted that U.S. Customs and Border Protection, not ICE, is responsible for border enforcement, so abolishing ICE alone would not end the ability of the United States to enforce its immigration laws, nor would it necessarily end the controversial practice of family separation that spurred support for the movement.
+Polling by POLITICO/Morning Consult in July 2018 found that 25% of Americans favored abolishing ICE while a majority supported keeping it.
+In August 2018, polling by the Associated Press-NORC Center for Public Affairs Research found that 37% of Americans held an unfavorable opinion of ICE.
+The same poll found that 24% of Americans supported abolishing it.
+In January 2026, polling by The Economist/YouGov shortly after the killing of Renée Good found that 46% of Americans supported abolishing ICE, while 43% opposed.
+Commentators have noted that U.S. Customs and Border Protection (CBP), not ICE, is responsible for border enforcement, so abolishing ICE alone would not end the United States' ability to enforce its immigration laws, nor would it necessarily end the controversial practice of family separation that spurred support for the movement.